 One of the menu highlights includes a pick your own pasta and sauce combination: a great option for picky eaters like myself!
 You can customize your dish anyways you like, adding in meats and vegetables.
 Prices are a bit on the high side for Dixon, but still more affordable that dining in Chicago.

 Service was the highpoint of the night.
 Our waiter was refined and elegant.
-I appreciated the classy, old style service.
+I appreciated the classy, old-fashioned service.
 Food was presented with grace.

 Excellent service definitely sets the mood for date night.
-Basil Tree made for an excellent date night out, thanks in part to the professional, graceful service.
+Basil Tree made for an excellent romantic evening out, thanks in part to the professional, graceful service.

 From the outside, Basil Tree does not look that impressive.
-However, walking inside, I felt like I was stepping into an authentic city style Italian restaurant.
+However, walking inside, I felt like I was stepping into an authentic city style Italian restaurant in Chicago.

 For a second, I almost forgot that we were in small-town Dixon.
 I was impressed with the stylish design and decor.
-What a nice change from the casual/family dining style restaurants in town!
+What a nice change of pace from the many casual/family dining style restaurants in town!

-I will not be biased because I chose the wrong entree, however, next time I will definitely order from the pick your own pasta menu!
-Basil Tree definitely tops the list of best Dixon area restaurants!
+I will not be biased because I chose the wrong entrée, however, next time I will definitely order from the pick your own pasta menu!
+Basil Tree definitely tops the list of best restaurants in Dixon!